Services for Members of the University

 The workshop "Reference Management with Citavi - an Introduction" takes place online via Zoom.
 Please register for an individual date via the e-learning platform Moodle.
 There you will also find more detailed information on the individual dates.

-For groups of three or more, we will gladly arrange individual dates with you.
+For groups of five or more, we will gladly arrange individual dates with you.
 Feel free to contact us: bibliotheksfuehrung@uni-bayreuth.de

 Alternatives to Live Workshops